Opinion dynamics and wisdom under out-group discrimination: Introduction

 Concerning the non-Bayesian DeGroot model, as we consider in this work, a few amendments have more recently been suggested which are capable of producing disagreement among agents.
-In one strand of literature, models including a \emph{homophily} mechanism, whereby agents limit their communication to individuals whose opinions are not too different from their own, can reproduce patterns of opinion diversity and disagreement \parencite{Deffuant2000,Hegselmann2002}.\footnote{However, much depends on the precise modeling of homophily.
-If homophily means that agents with distinct opinions \emph{never} talk to each other, then disagreement is a likely outcome.
-However, if homophily is modeled in such a way that agents with distinct beliefs only place low(er) trust weights upon each other, then, again, agreement is a standard prediction, see, e.g., \textcite{Pan2010}.} In another strand, Daron Acemoglu and colleagues \parencite[cf.][]{Acemoglu2011,AcemogluSubmitted} introduce two types of agents, \emph{regular} and \emph{stubborn}, whereby the latter never update their opinions but `stubbornly' retain their old beliefs, which may be considered an autarky condition.
+In one strand of literature, models including a \emph{homophily} mechanism, whereby agents limit their communication to individuals whose opinions are not too different from their own, can reproduce patterns of opinion diversity and disagreement \parencite{Deffuant2000,Hegselmann2002}.
+In another strand, Daron Acemoglu and colleagues \parencite[cf.][]{Acemoglu2011} introduce two types of agents, \emph{regular} and \emph{stubborn}, whereby the latter never update their opinions but `stubbornly' retain their old beliefs, which may be considered an autarky condition.
 Multiple stubborn agents with distinct opinions on a certain agenda may then draw society toward distinct opinion clusters.
 Such stubborn agents, it is argued, may appear in the form of opinion leaders, (propaganda) media, or political parties that wish to influence others without receiving any feedback from them.
-As a solution to the disagreement problem, however, both of these model types rely on a problematic `disconnectedness condition', insofar as disagreement only obtains when there is no (uni- or bilateral) information flow between certain subclasses of agents.\footnote{As still another explanation of disagreement in DeGroot learning models, it might be argued that even the standard model predicts consensus only as a \emph{long-run} result and that, for all finite intermediate communication stages, disagreement is in fact in accordance with the model. \textcite{Golub2012} seem to adhere to this interpretation.
-Problematic about this is that the standard models typically not only imply (full) agreement in the long run but also `$\epsilon$-agreement' within short periods of time.}
+As a solution to the disagreement problem, however, both of these model types rely on a problematic `disconnectedness condition', insofar as disagreement only obtains when there is no (uni- or bilateral) information flow between certain subclasses of agents.